‘India’s miscalculation and Pakistan’s strategic victory’

-This is apropos back-to-back letters to the editor titled above carried by the newspaper on Friday and yesterday.
-It is important to note that in the fiercest aerial dogfights witnessed in South Asia, five Indian aircraft – including three Rafales – were shot down.
+This is apropos four letters to the editor titled ‘India’s miscalculation and Pakistan’s strategic victory’ carried by the newspaper on Friday, Saturday, Sunday and yesterday.

-The weapon of choice: China-made PL-15 air-to-air missiles, deployed by JF-17 Thunder jets.
-The event sent shockwaves through global defense communities.
-How could lower-cost fighters and less-funded forces dismantle India’s French-made fleet?
-The answer lay in pilot skill, tactical discipline, and superior command integration – all areas where Pakistan excelled.
-But it wasn’t just the air force.
+Pakistan, on the other hand, emerged with its head high.
+It didn’t seek war but proved it wouldn’t be cowed by one.
+Its leadership — both civilian and military — acted with restraint and precision.
+The world took note.
+This wasn’t just a military victory.
+It was a political and psychological triumph.
+It reminded regional powers and the global community alike that smaller nations with grit, unity, and strategic clarity can defend their sovereignty against larger, more arrogant foes.

-Pakistan’s missile defence systems intercepted multiple Indian drones and neutralized misfired projectiles that tragically landed within Indian territory – specifically in illegally occupied Kashmir and Indian East Punjab – causing civilian casualties and infrastructure damage.
-These errors highlighted India’s lack of coordination and systemic flaws within its military hierarchy.
+India’s defeat in this episode is a case study in the dangers of arrogance, miscalculation, and overconfidence.
+Military might unaccompanied by strategy is hollow.
+Economic power without responsibility is dangerous.
+And political bluster without foresight is self-destructive.
+Pakistan’s victory was not just on the battlefield — it was in the realm of perception, restraint, and national dignity.
+It turned India’s misadventure into an inflection point, one that redefined the subcontinent’s strategic calculus.

 Copyright Business Recorder, 2025